 Melanoma is the most serious type of skin cancer.
 Melanoma rates in the UK have increased by 370% since the late 1970’s, largely attributable to more accessible sunny holidays and the use of sunbeds.
 Until the desirability of a ‘natural’ tan wanes, this climb in incidence is unlikely to change.

 Non-melanoma skin cancers are also on the increase.
 These are related to excess sun exposure, usually over many years.
 Basal cell carcinomas are the most common skin cancer.
 These are slow growing and with the exception of very large, usually neglected lesions (>10cms in size), they do not spread to other parts of the body.
 Squamous cell carcinomas are the second most common skin cancers.
 These have the potential to spread, usually via the local lymph nodes.
-At Kingston Hospital we have seen the diagnosis of Melanoma and Non-Melanoma skin cancer more than triple in the last 5 years.
+At Kingston Hospital we saw the diagnosis of Melanoma and Non-Melanoma skin cancer more than triple in the last 5 years.

 Further information regarding skin cancers can be found at www.cancerresearchuk.org/about-cancer/skin-cancer.